Nagar Valley

-Nagar Valley is a former princely state and one of the ten districts of Gilgit-Baltistan, Pakistan.
-The valley is along the Karakoram Highway on the way north from the city of Gilgit.
-The valley is home to many high mountain peaks including Rakaposhi (7788m), Diran Peak (7265m), Golden Peak and Rush Peak.
+Nagar Valley once a princely state, now stands as one of the ten districts within the Gilgit-Baltistan region of Pakistan.
+This valley is situated along the renowned Karakoram Highway, on the journey northward from the city of Gilgit.
+The valley is home to many high mountain peaks including Rakaposhi (7,788m), Diran Peak (7,265m), Golden Peak (7,027m) and Rush Peak.

-The Nagar valley is administratively divided into two tehsils: Nagar-I and Nagar-II.
-All the villages of upper Nagar including Shayar, Askurdas, Sumayar, Nagarkhas, Hoper Valley, and Hispar come under Nagar-I, whereas the villages of lower Nagar including Chalt Paeen, Chalt Bala, Sonikot, Akbarabad, Rabat, Bar, Buddalas, Chaprote, Skandarabad, Jafarabad, Nilt, Thol, Ghulmet, Pisan, Minapin, Meacher, Dadhimal, Phekar, and Hakuchar are part of Nagar-II.
-Burushaski and Shina languages are spoken in the valley.
+Nagar Valley is administratively divided into two tehsils: Nagar-I and Nagar-II.
+All the villages of upper Nagar including Shayar, Askurdas, Sumayar, Nagarkhas, Hoper Valley, and Hispar come under Nagar-I, which collectively form Sas Valley.
+The villages of lower Nagar including Chalt Paeen, Chalt Bala, Sonikot, Akbarabad, Rabat, Bar, Buddalas, Chaprote, Sikandarabad, Jafarabad, Nilt, Thol, Ghulmet, Pisan, Minapin, Miachar, Dadhimal, Phakker, and Hakuchar are part of Nagar-II.

+Both tehsils are also commonly referred to by their size.
+Nagar-I is called as 'Chota Nagar' (چھوٹا نگر) in Urdu, meaning Small Nagar, while Nagar-II is often called 'Bara Nagar' (بڑا نگر) meaning Big Nagar.
+Burushaski and Shina languages are predominantly spoken in the valley.
+Although Brushuski is spoken with a different accent and possibly in a different dialect in Nagar-I, which is known as Khajuna locally.

-The Rush Lake, the highest alpine lake of Pakistan and the 27th highest lake in the world,.also lies in this valley.
+The Rush Lake, the highest alpine lake of Pakistan and the 27th highest in the world, also lies in this valley.

 Geography

-The entire region is hilly and mountainous topographically, but every part of the valley is easily accessible.
-The Karakoram mountain range covers the whole region, of which Rakaposhi is part.
+The topography of the Nagar Valley is characterized by hills and mountains, making it a mountainous region overall.
+The road leading from Hunza to Nagar-I is almost entirely unpaved.
+The roads in and around the region are constantly affected by landslides, especially during the summer season.
+Some parts of the Sas Valley road are also in dire condition.
+The Karakoram mountain range envelopes the entire region, including the Rakaposhi peak, Diran peak and Golden peak.
 Of the total area of Nagar valley, 90% is above 3,000 meters above sea level and 30% is 5,000 meters above sea level.

+Nagar District lies within the Karakoram mountain range, characterized by steep valleys, rugged peaks, and active tectonic fault zones.
+Geologically, the area is traversed by the Main Karakoram Thrust, a significant structural boundary associated with deep-seated geothermal activity.
+This fault system contributes to the emergence of natural hot springs across the region.